jga01/CombatTagEnhanced/README.md

-# CombatTagPlus
+# CombatTagEnhanced

-*CombatTagPlus is the last plugin you'll ever need to stop those dirty combat loggers!*
+*CombatTagEnhanced is the last plugin you'll ever need to stop those dirty combat loggers!*

+*This plugin is a continuation of the famous CombatTagPlus, which is no longer maintained*

 ## Supports

-* CraftBukkit & Spigot 1.7.9
-* CraftBukkit & Spigot 1.7.10
-* Spigot 1.7.10 / 1.8 Protocol Patch
-* CraftBukkit & Spigot 1.8.0
-* CraftBukkit & Spigot 1.8.3
-* CraftBukkit & Spigot 1.8.4 / 1.8.5
+* CraftBukkit & Spigot 1.20.1

 ## Features